Name Discoveries

 Learn more »

-The surname Blecha is of Czech origin and is derived from the word "blecha," which means "flea" in Czech.
-It is believed to have originated as a nickname for someone who was agile, quick, or restless ...
+The surname Beeton is of English origin and is derived from the Old English word "beten," meaning "beaten" or "tamed."
+It is believed to have originally been a nickname for someone who was well-behave...

 Learn more »